nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctl_srv.rst

 * :ref:`bt_mesh_lightness_srv_readme`

 The state of the extended Lightness Server model is for the most part bound to states in the Light CTL Server.
-The only exception is the Lightness range state, which is exposed to the application through the :cpp:member:`bt_mesh_light_ctl_srv_handlers::lightness_range_update` callback of the Light CTL Server model.
+The only exception is the Lightness range state, which is exposed to the application through the :c:member:`bt_mesh_light_ctl_srv_handlers.lightness_range_update` callback of the Light CTL Server model.

 In addition to the extended Lightness Server model, the Light CTL Server model is associated with a Light Temperature model on a subsequent element.
 Contrary to the extended models, the associated models do not share subscription lists, but still share states.